raynamharris/FMR1CA1rnaseq/README.md

 	- the files with the 01 and 02 prefix are semi-raw files for starting analysis
 	- all other files are results files or meta data
 3. workflow
-	- [00_cpfiles.sh](.scripts/00_cpfiles.sh)	- a bash script for copying files into and out of this repo
+	- [00_cpfiles.sh](./scripts/00_cpfiles.sh)	- a bash script for copying files into and out of this repo
-	- [01_behavior.Rmd](.scripts/01_behavior.Rmd) - knittable analysis script for wrangling the avoidance behavior  data.
+	- [01_behavior.Rmd](./scripts/01_behavior.Rmd) - knittable analysis script for wrangling the avoidance behavior  data.
 The output is use for the `Fig*.Rmd` scripts that accompany each figure
-	- [01_behavior.md](.scripts/01_behavior.md) - output of above script
+	- [01_behavior.md](./scripts/01_behavior.md) - output of above script
-	- 02_RNAseq.Rmd(.scripts/)	- knittable analysis of differential gene expression of RNA-seq data with DESeq2, GO-WMU, and WGCNA
+	- [02_RNAseq.Rmd](./scripts/02_RNAseq.Rmd)	- knittable analysis of differential gene expression of RNA-seq data with DESeq2, GO-WMU, and WGCNA
-	- 02_RNAseq.md(.scripts/)	- output of above script
+	- [02_RNAseq.md](./scripts/02_RNAseq.md)	- output of above script
-	- 03_wgcna.R	- R script for weighted gene co-expression network analysis
+	- [03_wgcna.R](./scripts/03_wgcna.R)	- R script for weighted gene co-expression network analysis
-	- 04_ephys.Rmd	- knittable analysis hippocampal electrophysiology to measure synaptic properties
+	- [04_ephys.Rmd](./scripts/04_ephys.Rmd)	- analysis of hippocampal electrophysiology to measure synaptic properties -- note: must be run from the R command line as knitting doesn't currently work well
-	- 04_ephys.md - output of above script
-	- 05_Ceolin.Rmd - a **replication** of a recently published paper and a **comparison** to my own data
+	- [05_Ceolin.Rmd](./scripts/05_Ceolin.Rmd) - a **replication** of a recently published paper and a **comparison** to my own data
-	- 06_GO_MWU	- directory with data, code, and results for Gene Ontology analysis
+	- [06_GO_MWU](./scripts/06_GO_MWU)	- directory with data, code, and results for Gene Ontology analysis
-	- figureoptions.R - my color pallet of choice for this experiment
+	- [figureoptions.R](./scripts/figureoptions.R) - my color pallet of choice for this experiment
 4. behavior figures
 	- Because I had so many behavior figures and accompanying statistics, I created a script for each figure containing the code to make the figure and calculate the statistics.
 The data were generated in 01_behavior.Rmd.